nzbadt/nir-website/_pages/about.md

 Hello!
 My name is Nir, I'm an experimental geophysicsit at the University of Pennsylvania (in Philadelphia), where I'm a postdoctoral fellow.
 I hold a an BSc and MSc in Geology and Environmental Sciences from Ben-Gurion University (Israel), and a PhD in Earth and Planetary Sciences from Brown Univeristy (US).
 My main research focus is on rock friction and deformation, in relation to earthquakes.
 I always look to learn more and so I'm involved in numerous projects.
 Check out my ongoing and recent studies below!

-You can reach out to me via email at:
-**nbadt(at)upenn(dot)sas(dot)edu**  or  **nirzbadt(at)gmail(dot)com**
+You can reach out to me via email at:<br> **nbadt(at)upenn(dot)sas(dot)edu**  or  **nirzbadt(at)gmail(dot)com**

 The role of interfacial bonding on rock and mineral friction